How To Use QR Codes In Ads For Better Engagement Online & Offline

 Using phrases such as “Find out more” and “Learn more” don’t do much to get people to scan.

-In fact, your offer can be free.
+• Give them a specific, valid reason.
+In other words, promise them a payoff that they will want to get.
+Make them a “no-brainer” offer (2 for 1, 75% off, etc.).
+Your offer can be free.
 “Download our recipe for the best chocolate chip cookies on Earth here,” for example.

-Finally, your promised item must be at the top of the page.
+• Finally, your promised item must be at the top of the page

 If they have to go hunting for your “promise,” they’ll leave quickly.